JimLynx/fundpin/docs/TESTING.md

 #### update my details

-- The user's Profile page (accessed by the Profile icon in the nvaigation menu) allows the user to edit and save phone number and address details.
+- The user's Profile page (accessed by the Profile icon in the navigation menu) allows the user to edit and save phone number and address details.

 #### store my address for later use